fylgja/site/src/getting-started/support.md

 - [Adding a pull request to our github repo](https://github.com/fylgja/fylgja/pulls)
 - [Helping out with the Site doc and guides, via the github repo](https://github.com/fylgja/site)

-We appreciate any contribution.
-No mather if it is small or big.
+We appreciate any contribution, no mather if it is small or big.